ithinkandicode/door-kickers-action-squad-mods/MODS/Rebalance/STEAM.md

 [/list]

 [h2]Last Bit[/h2]
 I love this game.
-Modding it was a great excuse to clock up over 100 hours, and I don't regret any of it.
+Modding it was a great excuse to clock up over 100 hours, I don't regret any of it.

 [h3]Thank yous[/h3]
 This might be the only chance to say this, so it's time for a big manly gush.